This easy homemade and mayonnaise-free honey mustard dressing is mouth-watering and perfect for tossing with salad or as a dipping sauce.

 1/4 teaspoon fresh ground black pepper

-Keep, tightly covered, in the refrigerator up to three weeks.
+3Keep tightly covered in the refrigerator for up to three weeks.

 - For a vegan version of this dressing, substitute the honey for pure maple syrup.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.